anowarzz/code-quiz/README.md

 # Welcome To Code Quiz

-A Programming Related Quiz Website To Improve Your Coding Skills.
+#### A Programming Related Quiz Website To Improve Your Coding Skills.

 ### Live Site Link
 Netlify  -> [Code Quiz](https://code-quiz-web.netlify.app/)

-## Technologies Used in the project are below ===>
+## Technologies Used in the project

 ### React